 UHS is the leading provider of home care services in the greater Binghamton community.
 We offer skilled nursing at home, medical equipment and supplies for the home, and long term care.

 These programs deliver a wide array of home care services, including highly skilled, specialized nursing care, monitors and nutritional supplies, durable medical equipment and many therapies.
-Our home care providers offer a service to meet your needs, right where you need it most.
-And there's a location near you.
+Our home care providers in Binghamton and our other locations near you offer a service to meet your needs, right where you need it most.

-UHS is the area’s leading provider of home care services.
+UHS is the leading provider of home care services in the Binghamton area.
 Our home care programs offer a wide array of services, including highly skilled, specialized nursing care, monitors and nutritional supplies, durable medical equipment and many therapies.

 Of particular interest to those with heart conditions are the following: